 Connect with your subject librarian

 Our subject librarians assist every department at the university and are on call to help you find the information you need.
-They can provide one-on-one research consultations, visit your class remotely or in-person to give instruction on library resources, create research guides for your disciplines, and assist with course reserves.
+They can provide one-on-one research consultations and assist with course reserves.
 If you’re not sure where to start, we recommend asking in chat or visiting our FAQs.

 Copyright and publishing support

 Scholarly Communication Services offers up-to-date information on copyright, intellectual property rights, open access, and best practices for publishing in relation to evolving trends and technologies.
 The unit can help you explore options for sharing and using scholarship, and assist with licensing, privacy, and other issues related to research and teaching.
 The team can also assist with copyright questions related to online instruction.

 The Julian Edison Department of Special Collections houses a vast range of rare primary source materials in a number of diverse collecting areas.
 Check out the archival projects and digitized collections on our website, or get in touch with our curators who can answer questions and offer personalized assistance.